Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce 830M, in theory, should be a bit faster than the GeForce 8600 GT 1GB DDR2 in general. (explain)
+Memory BandwidthIn theory, the GeForce 830M should be 13% faster than the GeForce 8600 GT 1GB DDR2 in general, because of its greater data rate. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison